Baiken: Conception and design

 First introduced in Guilty Gear, her role in the game was as an optional boss, meant to illustrate the importance of Japan in the series' storyline, and how rare Japanese survivors are due to the country being the first target of Gears, a race of magical bioweapons that attacked humanity prior to the events of the games.
 Designed by series creator Daisuke Ishiwatari, originally the character was intended to be a male ronin with a stubble beard inspired by the manga Blade of the Immortal.
 In his eyes, he "wanted someone that looked like they walked out of the Edo period.
 However, when the roster was completed he realized there was only one female character, and considered that there were very few women in fighting games overall.
 As a result he chose to make Baiken female instead, but kept aspects of their intended personality the same.

 An amputee, Baiken is missing her right arm and left eye.
 While the initial concept had both arms, Ishiwatari pictured her having weapons in place of her right hand, and adjusted the design accordingly.
 He wanted characters like her to illustrate a "'minority' position of society", and portray them doing heroic things.
 As the series progressed he noted some expected him to remove her disability, however he instead wrote her story to not focus on it.
 In his view, just by showing those physical aspects he was able to portray Baiken as someone that actively chose to always keep living.

-Standing 5 ft 4 in (162 cm) tall, Baiken is a woman with long pink hair in a ponytail, tattoos over her right eye and forehead, and a scar over her left eye socket.
+Standing tall, Baiken is a woman with long pink hair in a ponytail, tattoos over her right eye and forehead, and a scar over her left eye socket.
 Her outfit consists of a black, red, and white kimono with a torn right sleeve, and a sarashi around her lower body.
 Her primarily weapon is a katana, with additional weapons hidden in her right sleeve.
 Ishiwatari wanted the kimono to set her silhouette apart from other characters, however feeling that a traditional design would not fit Guilty Gears world, instead designed a semblance of one "made up of lines and such".
 Over the course of the franchise Baiken's design has changed little, outside of the addition of a goggle eyepatch over her left eye in Guilty Gear Xrd, and her breasts becoming larger and more prominent as the series has progressed.
 These design changes were meant to help give her a new look, and were inspired by Ishiwatari seeing a North American Baiken cosplayer who had incorporated Western elements into her outfit design.